 Oh, maybe we'll bring back the Obama phones.

-The only reason for Gensaki to go out there that the worst challenge to our democracy since the Civil War.
+The only reason for Jen Sake to go out there that the worst challenge to our democracy since the Civil War, 85% of Americans now believe in voter ID laws.

-The only reason I can think of, especially in light of Joe, how do you take him seriously here, especially because Joe Biden never lifted a finger to increase accessibility in his state?
+The only reason I can think of, especially in light of Joe, how do you take him seriously here, especially because Joe Biden never lifted a finger to increase accessibility in his state, is that Democrats want to maintain the right to, well, let me just put it this way.

-I can see nothing but nefarious intentions of those that are against simple basic checks and balances to ensure integrity in the process and confidence in the results.
+I can see nothing but nefarious intentions of those that are against simple, basic checks and balances to ensure integrity in the process and confidence in the results.

-I can't how many other countries don't have voter ID?
+I can't, how many other countries don't have voter ID?

 Most of them have them.

-A lot of places, you know what, why I would even argue election day should be one day, but I'm not going to win that battle.
+A lot of places, you know, I would even argue election day should be one day, but I'm not going to win that battle, from my point of view, this is a phony issue, and they're going to spend millions of dollars and weaponize and politicize the Justice Department in this process.

-Then you've got maskless Democrats from Texas and the state legislature, they're flying off to Washington as part of their protest to halt the Texas GOP's efforts to strengthen election safeguards and integrity in the Lone Star State.
+They're flying off to Washington as part of their protest to halt the Texas GOP's efforts to strengthen election safeguards and integrity in the Lone Star State.

 Why would they do that?